There is a wave of Republicans leaving Congress

 The locations of some of these seats were pivotal during the push for health care reform and tax reform in 2017.
 Reps.
 Frank LoBiondo of New Jersey and Charlie Dent of Pennsylvania were courted during the health care debates for their votes.
 Both have high numbers of Medicaid enrollees in their districts.
 Property taxes are high in New Jersey, and LoBiondo objected to the repeal of the state and local tax deduction during the tax reform debates.

 Some states are seeing higher numbers of open seats.
 And not all of the vacancies are coming from Republicans.
-Several seats have opened in Texas, including the blue 16th Congressional District, won by Democrat Beto O'Rourke in 2016.
+Several vacancies opened in Texas, including the blue 16th Congressional District, won by Democrat Beto O'Rourke in 2016.
 He announced that he plans to run for the Senate in 2018.

-Several seats have opened as a result of sexual harassment inquiries or accusations.
+Seats have opened as a result of sexual harassment inquiries or accusations.
 Among Democrats, Reps.
 Ruben Kihuen of Nevada and John Conyers of Michigan announced they would leave Congress following pressure to resign, though Kihuen plans to finish his term.
-On the Republican side, Rep. Trent Franks of Arizona resigned and Rep. Blake Farenthold of Texas announced he will retire, both following sexual harassment accusations.
+On the Republican side, Rep. Trent Franks of Arizona resigned and Rep. Blake Farenthold of Texas announced he will resign, both following sexual harassment accusations.

 The campaign committees on both sides of the political aisle are eyeing the 23 Republicans defending districts that Hillary Clinton won in 2016 and the 12 seats held by Democrats in districts that President Donald Trump won.
 These are seen as vulnerable seats to flip.